jrb00013/keke/README.md

 # keke - A Specialized RTOS for Stock Market Integration and Datasheet Manipulation 📊

-Implemented using Python, Cloud, AWS, and more.
+Implemented using Python, C, Node.js, and AWS Lambda.

 ## 🚀 Core Modules:
 - **RTOS Kernel**: